 - A seal around the glass

-A sealed IGU is able to insulate your home and save extra energy; moreover, the interior side of the IGU does NOT come into contact with outside air, AT ALL.
-However, an IGU wherein the seal is broken means 4 things:
+A well-sealed IGU is able to insulate your home and save extra energy; moreover, the interior side of the IGU does not come into contact with outside air, at all.
+However, an IGU wherein the seal is broken means four things:

-- The outside air is able to come in contact with the IGU’s interior, causing condensation between panes
+- The outside air is able to come in contact with the IGU’s interior, causing window condensation between panes.

-What should be done when faced with this type of window condensation?
+What should be done when faced with this type of condensation on windows?
 Read the next section to find out!

-How Do You Stop Condensation or Moisture on Inside of Windows or Between Panes?
+How Do You Prevent Condensation on the Inside of Windows or Between Panes?

-1. What To Do About Moisture on Inside of Windows
+What To Do About Condensation on the Inside of Windows

 Modern HVACs have humidifiers and dehumidifiers to keep the home comfortable.
-When this is defective or if poorly set, the result could be high humidity.
-To put a stop to window condensation on the internal side of the glass, have your HVAC settings or functions checked by a professional.
+When this is defective or poorly setup, the result could be high humidity.
+To put a stop to condensation on windows on the internal side of the glass, have your HVAC settings or functions checked by a professional.

-And lastly, are you worried about the state of your windows?
+Are you worried about the state of your windows?
 Don’t be.
-The good news in this scenario is that they are sealed well enough to keep humidity in.
-Once the humidity issue is resolved, you’ll have added comfort in your home once again—sans the inside window condensation!
+The good news in this scenario is that the windows are sealed well enough to keep humidity in.
+Once the humidity issue is resolved, you’ll have added comfort in your home once again—sans the inside condensation on windows!

 As we’ve discussed in the previous section on what causes condensation on windows, condensation between the window’s glass happens because of a leaky insulated glass unit.
 Therefore, when this happens, you essentially have two options: